Science in Action for Improved Wellness

 LED Light Therapy describes how light from Light Emitting Diodes is used in a therapeutic setting.
 The latest term to describe LED Light Therapy is Photobiomodulation Therapy.

-In 1903, Nils Finsen received the Nobel Prize in Medicine for his participation in the development of light therapy.
-Over time, curiosity grew from the scientific community about this type of therapy.
-In the 1960’s, phototherapy was discovered for treatment of chronic pain, arthritis and related conditions, like joint rehabilitation, soft tissue injuries, and other medical diseases.
+In 1903, Niels Ryberg Finsen received the Nobel Prize in Physiology or Medicine for his pioneering work in the development of light therapy.[1]
+Over time, curiosity grew in the scientific community about this type of therapy.
+In the 1960s, phototherapy was discovered for the treatment of chronic pain, arthritis, and related conditions, like joint rehabilitation, soft tissue injuries, and other medical diseases.

-Since the 1980’s a growing number of clinics and medical industries have been choosing light therapy for their work.
-Numerous studies and years of use suggest that LED Light Therapy may be beneficial for tissue healing and the improvement of skin surface condition after treatment.
+Since the 1980s, an increasing number of clinics and medical industries have been incorporating light therapy into their practices.
+Numerous studies and years of use suggest that LED Light Therapy may be beneficial for tissue healing and improving skin surface condition after treatment.

 LED Light Therapy Benefits